houstondatavis/data-jam-June-2018/README.md

 #### Lake Houston Water Quality Data

+## Upfront stuff
+1. The total data size of everything in this repo is large.
+You might want to just download the individual files in the converted files folder.
+2. If you want to replicate getting this data or get and transform it yourself or see what USGS built with it and other data sources go to : https://webapps.usgs.gov/lake_houston/home/#realtime

 ## Folders
 <b>orig_txt</b> holds the original tab deliminated text files downloaded as described in the jupyter notebook: <First format conversions.ipynb>.